ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Building the product (Technical Founder)

+# Scarce resources
+1. Time
+2. Skillsets

 # Minimal Viable Segment
 A user segment is a demographic of people with characteristics that define needs, wants and buying behaviours.

 # Shortcuts
 - Not doing enough research on the market
 - Not doing enough research on the customer

+# Signal vs. Noise
+- Signals that you should pay attention to

+- Noise that you should pay attention to

 # What drives successful companies?